 (Other health plans may be accepted but are subject to eligibility verification).

-Service invoices are generated and sent out for payment on a weekly basis, with the exception of times where a processing error has occurred.
-In most cases, client’s can make payment or have automatic payments processed within seven days of a service happening.
+Invoices for counseling are generated and sent out to portal members on a weekly basis, with the exception of times where a payment processing error has occurred with the patient card on file.
+In many situations, patients can make payment or have automatic payments processed for their accounts within 7 days of a service happening.
 However, some exceptions apply.
-Insurance may take anywhere from 2 weeks to 90 days to process claims, and claims errors will take additional time for processing.
-Additionally, credit card processing errors may delay balance information in the client portal.
-Glacier makes all efforts to have claims processed with final balances issued to insurance and individuals within a 30 day timeline, but that agency can make no guarantee of final amounts or final timelines, as these things are subject to contractual obligations with our insurance partners.
+Events like claims processing delays and credit card processing errors may extend the timeline for invoices being generated for a patient’s account.
+And while GHDC makes all reasonable efforts to keep billing up to date, it is unable to make a guarantee of final amounts or final timelines as these things are subject to a number of variables.

-Glacier Health and Development Center accepts most major credit and debit cards, as well as flex spending and health savings cards.
-New and continuing clients of the organization are required to keep a card on fil for billing purposes.
+GHDC accepts all major credit and debit cards, as well as flex spending and health savings cards.
+New and continuing clients of the organization are required to keep a card on file for billing purposes.
 Receipts will be sent to your email on file each time that a payment is made to your account, and in many cases our office will notify you before processing payment for abnormal balances.
 Continuing clients agree to notify our office if there is a change to the card that has been placed on their account for billing.

 No shows and cancellations are not insurance billable and may interfere with the quality of services over time.
-As such, GHDC has established a no show and late cancellation policy to support attendance in our mental health service program.
+As such, GHDC has established a no show and late cancellation policy to support attendance in our mental health service programs.
 Service cancellations and rescheduling should be made with at least 48 hours’ notice to prevent a late cancellation fee and/or interruption of services.
-Clients should cancel or reschedule their appointment with the clinician who the services are with, with email and text being the preferred methods of contact.
+Clients should cancel or reschedule their appointment by using the client portal for contacting their respective provider.
 Being more than 15 minutes late to a scheduled session will qualify as a no-show for the appointment in question.

-Medicaid and Medicare patients are only subject to the no-show and late cancellation policies above to the extent that services may be terminated if sessions are not cancelled appropriate to the policies for rescheduling and cancellations.
+Medicaid and Medicare patients are only subject to the no-show and late cancellation policies above to the extent that services may be terminated if sessions are not cancelled with appropriate notice.
 Medicaid and Medicare clients should report, to their assigned provider, all invoices that are received in error for cancellations or no-shows.